-Let's talk about "escrow".
-To finalize the sale of a house, a neutral, third party (the escrow holder) is engaged to assure the process will close perfectly and on time.
-A house is said to be in escrow when in the closing process, payment is held by a third party on behalf of two parties (in this case, a buyer and a seller) when the exchange of money takes place.
-For example, in a Web transaction, PayPal is the reliable third party that obtains the buyer's money, and then disburses the funds to the seller.
+First, a little about "escrow".
+When you're closing on your new place, an escrow company is used to insure the process will close appropriately and in a specific time frame.
+A property is said to be in escrow when in the closing process, money is secured by a third party on behalf of a buyer and a seller when the transaction is taking place.
+For example, in an Internet purchase, PayPal is the reliable third party that obtains the buyer's cash, and then sends the money to the seller.

 - Loan documents

 - Title insurance policies

 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds

 Closing on the property happens when the steps of the escrow are done.
 All debts and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
 The home's title is given to you and title insurance is issued per the policies of your individual escrow agreement.

 The escrow company gets a payment at the completion of closing.
 I'll keep you up-to-date on the next steps.